Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Introduction

-In this paper, we address the argument by \citet{burt2020understanding} that VI does not provide a valid objective for inference in BNNs with genuine function-space priors, and we propose to apply the framework of generalized variational inference \citep{knoblauch2019generalized}.
-We present a simple method for function-space inference with GP priors that builds on the so-called \emph{regularized} KL divergence~\citep{quang2019regularizedKL}, which generalizes the conventional KL divergence and is finite for any pair of Gaussian measures.
-We obtain a Gaussian measure for the variational posterior by considering the linearized BNN from \citet{rudner2022fsvi}, and we are free to choose a prior from a large set of GPs which have an associated Gaussian measure on the considered function space.
+In this paper, we address the argument by \citet{burt2020understanding} that VI does not provide a valid objective for inference in BNNs with genuine function-space priors, and we propose to apply the framework of generalized VI \citep{knoblauch2019generalized}.
+We present a simple method for function-space inference with GP priors that builds on the regularized KL divergence~\citep{quang2019regularizedKL}, which generalizes the conventional KL divergence and is finite for any pair of Gaussian measures.
+We obtain a Gaussian measure for the variational posterior by considering the linearized BNN from \citet{rudner2022fsvi}, and we are free to choose a function-space prior from a large set of GPs which have an associated Gaussian measure on the considered function space.
 While the regularized KL divergence is still intractable, it can be consistently estimated from samples with a known error bound.
-We find that our method effectively incorporates the beliefs specified by GP priors into the inference process (see \cref{fig:fsvi_prior_varying_smoothness}) and provides competitive performance compared to BNN baselines.
+We find that our method effectively incorporates the beliefs specified by GP priors (see \cref{fig:fsvi_prior_varying_smoothness}, discussed further in \cref{sec:experiments}) and that it yields competitive performance compared to BNN baselines.
 To the best of our knowledge, our method is the first to provide a well-defined objective for function-space inference in BNNs with informative GP priors.
-Our contributions are summarized below: \begin{enumerate} \item We propose to use generalized VI with the so-called \emph{regularized} KL divergence to mitigate the issue of an infinite KL divergence when using VI in BNNs with function-space priors. \item We present a new, well-defined objective for function-space inference in the linearized BNN with GP priors, which results in a simple algorithm. \item We analyze our method empirically on synthetic and real-world data sets, and find that it accurately captures structural properties specified by the GP prior and provides competitive uncertainty estimates for regression, classification, and out-of-distribution detection compared to BNN baselines with both function-space and weight-space priors. \end{enumerate} The paper is structured as follows. \cref{sec:background} introduces function-space VI in BNNs and the regularized KL divergence. \cref{sec:methods} presents our proposed method for generalized function-space VI (GFSVI) in BNNs. \cref{sec:experiments} presents experimental results.
-We discuss related work in \cref{sec:related_work} and conclude in \cref{sec:discussion}.
+Our contributions are summarized below: \begin{enumerate} \item We use generalized VI with the \emph{regularized} KL divergence to mitigate the issue of an infinite KL divergence when using VI in BNNs with function-space priors. \item We present a new and well-defined objective for function-space inference in the linearized BNN with GP priors, resulting in a simple algorithm. \item We show that our method accurately captures structural properties specified by the GP prior and provides competitive uncertainty estimates for regression, classification, and out-of-distribution detection compared to baselines with both function- and weight-space priors. \end{enumerate} The paper is structured as follows: \cref{sec:background} introduces function-space VI and the regularized KL divergence; \cref{sec:methods} presents our method for generalized function-space VI (GFSVI) in BNNs; \cref{sec:experiments} reports experimental results; \cref{sec:related_work} discusses related work; and \cref{sec:discussion} concludes.